namadjidku/CarND-Advanced-Lane-Lines-master/README.md

                                                     self.right_lane.ally*ym)

 ```
-To compute the position of the vehicle with respect to center we first take the center of the image in x-axis and compute its coordinate in a wraped image using defined src and dst points.
+To compute the position of the vehicle with respect to center we first take the center of the image in x-axis and compute its coordinate in a warped image using defined src and dst points.
 For each frame we compute the center of the detected lane lines via using method find_lane_center :

 ```python
 # h is the height of an image